 General.
-In the twenty-four weeks ended May 9, 2008, we had a net decrease in cash and cash equivalents of \$6.7 million.
-We completed the quarter with cash and cash equivalents of \$93.9 million, and working capital (defined as current assets less current liabilities) of \$152.1 million.
+In the forty weeks ended August 29, 2008, we had a net increase in cash and cash equivalents of \$12.9 million.
+We completed the quarter with cash and cash equivalents of \$113.5 million, and working capital (defined as current assets less current liabilities) of \$159.6 million.
+Subsequent to August 29, 2008, due to recent activity in the U.S. financial markets which has created uncertainty in the stability of investments, we moved a portion of our investment portfolio into more conservative investments, such as Treasury bills.
+As a result, our overall yield on our investments may decline in the short-term.